-Health & community services training is linked to the largest growth industry in Australia, estimated to grow by 20% over the next five years.
+Health and community services training is linked to the largest growth industry in Australia, estimated to grow by 20% over the next five years.
 These programs combine to provide students with entry level skills necessary for a career in the health sector and also provide a pathway to pursue further study.
 Skills acquired in this course include first aid, effective communication, workplace health and safety, infection control, understanding common medical terminology, conducting health checks, recognising healthy body systems and working with diverse people.
+Refer to training.gov.au for specific information about the qualification.